GregoryAshton/PH3010_advanced_python/guides/getting_setup.md

 This page is a help guide on **how to get a sane environment for software development**.
 It will apply to people with a Windows, Mac, or Linux device.
 The guide is not the only way to get a sane environment, and probably not the best.
 Hopefully, this is a useful nonetheless.

+> **Note**
+> If you get stuck at any stage in these steps, please post to the Moodle page for the course requesting help or contact me (gregory.ashton@rhul.ac.uk).

 ## Step 1: Operating System (Windows only)

 *The first step applies to Windows only: for Linux and Mac move to step 2.*